pablonsilva/thesis_resources/README.md

-# Resources - Ph.D.
-Thesis
+# Resources - PhD Thesis

 <a href="www.ic.uff.br"><b>Universidade Federal Fluminense</b></a></br>
 <b>Title:</b> Novel Feature Selection Methods for Hierarchical and Uncertain Feature Spaces and their Application to the Biology of Ageing </br>